 Duke University Libraries acquires, preserves, and provides access to materials in digital formats that are essential to the research and teaching missions of Duke University.
 The Libraries support several digital repositories to address the varying needs of different kinds of materials, and provide services to members of the Duke community (faculty, students, and staff) around these tools and resources.

-Research Data Management, Curation, Publication, and Preservation - Duke Libraries supports the Research Data Repository a platform where research data can be deposited, curated, and published with a DOI.
+- Research Data Management, Curation, Publication, and Preservation - Duke Libraries supports the Research Data Repository, a platform where research data, documentation, software and other code can be deposited, curated, and published with a DOI.
 The dataset DOIs can be linked to scholarly publications and Duke scholars profiles.
 Data deposit is open to all members of the Duke Community with a valid NetId.
-Data management consultants work with researchers to organize their data, and create appropriate metadata to ensure the data meets FAIR principles (FIndable, Accessible, Interoperable, and Reusable).
+Data management consultants work with researchers to organize their data, and create appropriate metadata to ensure the data meets FAIR principles (Findable, Accessible, Interoperable, and Reusable).
 The consultants can also help with finding a repository that is most appropriate for your subject area (whether at Duke or elsewhere).

 Accessibility Policy - Duke University Libraries is committed to making the materials it provides access to as broadly accessible as possible, and to ensuring that access to its content is consistent with obligations under state and federal disabilities law, including the Americans with Disabilities Act.

 Deaccession and DMCA Takedown Policy - Authors/depositors may not on their own withdraw or delete anything they have deposited, and instead must make a request that will be reviewed by relevant library or university staff (for example, library copyright experts, university DMCA agent, deans or other administrators), and acted on as appropriate by repository managers.